savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ## Introduction

-For years, Apple has been setting the bar for mobile accessibility.
+For years, Apple has been setting the standard for mobile accessibility.
 Their design principles, guidelines, as well as the tools and technologies they built are among the best out there.
 They also provide extensive resources on how to use and apply them.
 Thanks to these, if you're developing natively for Apple platforms, implementing accessible interfaces will likely be easier than for other OSes.

 Consequently, we won't be covering everything you should know about Apple accessibility in this module.
 Rather, we'll provide a very synthetic overview referencing useful official and third-party resources, along with some extra tips we wish we had when we started out.